oliv3340/go-blockchain/README.md

 }
 ```

-The the blockchain is an array of blocks
+The blockchain is an array of blocks

 ```Go
 type Blockchain struct {